BA (Wits), BAHons (UKZN), MA (UKZN), PhD (Wits)

 JMS4: Writing and Editing specialisation, Media Fundamentals Texts (a module within the Multimedia Storytelling course)

-Masters: Academic Writing, Afrofuturism and the Anthropocene
+Postgraduate: Academic Writing, Afrofuturism and the Anthropocene, Navigating the post-truth world

 Member of the International Association for Media and Communication Research, member of the International Communication Association, member of the International Association of Literary Journalism Studies, member of the SA National Editors’ Forum.